steffitan23/cubstart-website/public/content/course-info.md

 ## Academic Honesty

-You may only work with your teams on the projects.
+Homework assignments should be completed individually.
+You may only work in teams on the final project.
 Respect licenses of libraries that you use, and do not sabotage other students (there is no curve).
 Follow UC Berkeley’s Honor Code.

 ## Accomodations

-If you need any accommodations, please contact the course staff (cubstart@calhacks.io) with the subject line “[CUBSTART] ACCOMMODATIONS REQUEST -YOUR FULL NAME.”
+If you need any accommodations, please contact the course staff (cubstart@calhacks.io) with the subject line “[CUBSTART] ACCOMMODATIONS REQUEST - YOUR FULL NAME.”
 Please include your letter of accommodations and in your own words, a description of what you need to be successful in this course.
 Additionally, please state which track you are enrolled in.

 ## Other Inquiries